awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 | zookeeper\-server | 3\.4\.10 | Centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services\. |
 | zookeeper\-client | 3\.4\.10 | ZooKeeper command line client\. |

-**5\.14\.0 Configuration Classifications**
+**Release 5\.14\.0 Configuration Classifications**

-Configuration classifications allow you to customize applications when you create a cluster\.
+Configuration classifications allow you to customize applications\.
 These often correspond to a configuration XML file for the application, such as `hive-site.xml`\.
 For more information, see [Configuring Applications](emr-configure-apps.md)\.

 **emr\-5\.14\.0 Classifications**